tildearrow/furnace/src/engine/platform/sound/ymfm/README.md

 [ymfm](https://github.com/aaronsgiles/ymfm) is a collection of BSD-licensed Yamaha FM sound cores (OPM, OPN, OPL, and others), written by [Aaron Giles](https://aarongiles.com)

+# modified version

+this is a modified version of ymfm with a small bug fix.

 ## Supported environments

 This code should compile cleanly in any environment that has C++14 support.